CamtheKirby/CamsPack/README.md

 A: idk and I don't know how to fix that

-Q: Why is your so bad
+Q: Why is the mod so bad

 A: I tried my best I don't really know C# so the quality of my mod won't be as good as other modders